 From 1997 to 2007, Mr. Gordon worked at GE Healthcare/Amersham/Pharmacia, where he held a number of increasingly senior leadership roles.

-Mr. Gordon has extensive management experience in the medical devices and life sciences industries, as well as management experience in telecom.
+Mr. Gordon has extensive management experience in the medical devices and life sciences industries, and, more recently, from Karolinska University Hospital where he served as strategy and change leader.
 In addition, he has strong functional depth in sales, marketing, finance, and information technology; this has underpinned his success in general management positions.
 In addition to his roles growing global businesses, Mr. Gordon has successfully delivered profitable growth for business start-ups and business turnarounds.
 He also has solid management-consultant and information-technology experience.

 Mr. Gordon has proven people-leadership skills, team-building abilities, and exceptionally strong communications skills.
 He speaks several languages fluently and, during his career, has been based in Sweden, the Netherlands, Belgium, the United Kingdom, Switzerland, and, for a short period, the United States.
 Mr. Gordon has a B.S. degree in international economics and business administration from the Stockholm School of Economics and has participated in several executive-education programs.